Sandra Thompson (linguist): Honors and awards

 Thompson was awarded a Guggenheim Fellowship in 1988.
-She was President of the International Pragmatics Association from 1991-1994.
+She was president of the International Pragmatics Association from 1991–1994.
 She was named a Fellow of the Linguistic Society of America in 2007.
-In 2017, she was given the International Pragmatics Association's John J. Gumperz Life-Time Achievement Award at the 15th International Pragmatics Conference in Belfast.
+In 2017, she was given the International Pragmatics Association's John J. Gumperz Lifetime Achievement Award at the 15th International Pragmatics Conference in Belfast.
 A volume of essays in her honor was published in 2002.
-The book Building Responsive Action written together with Barbara Fox and Elizabeth Couper-Kuhlen received the best book award from the International Society for Conversation Analysis in 2018.
+The book Building Responsive Action, written together with Barbara Fox and Elizabeth Couper-Kuhlen, received the Best Book award from the International Society for Conversation Analysis in 2018.